Hurricane-Ready Homes in Sanibel: How to Build Smarter This Storm Season

 At Alair Sanibel, we work with homeowners to create hurricane-ready custom homes and renovations that are as strong as they are beautiful.
 As locals, we understand what it takes to build in a coastal environment, and we’re actively helping clients across Sanibel and Fort Myers Beach ensure their homes are designed with care, quality, and long-term resilience.

 The Atlantic hurricane season runs from June 1 to November 30, and this year, forecasters at NOAA’s National Weather Service are predicting above-normal activity across the Atlantic basin—which includes the Gulf of Mexico, Caribbean Sea, and Florida’s southwest coast.
-That means more named storms, more chances for severe weather, and more reasons for homeowners in Sanibel and Fort Myers Beach to make sure their homes are ready for whatever this season may bring.

 What Does a Resilient Coastal Home Look Like?